fjohan/ProcuMosPP/README.md

 ### 4.2 Architecture unlocks representations (The "AWM" Jump)
 For VoxRex, the jump from **Bare** (0.72) to **AWM** (0.79) is dramatic.
 *   *Mean pooling* acts as a low-pass filter, smoothing out the sharp peaks that characterize prominence.
-*   *Attention* and *Max Pooling* allow the model to pinpoint the stressed vowel and peak energy, which aligns better with human perception of prominence.
+*   *Attention* and *Max Pooling* let the model emphasize informative and high-activation frames within each word, which better preserves prominence-related cues than mean pooling alone.
-*   *Weighted Loss* successfully forced the model to predict values $>1.0$, reducing the "safe bet" under-prediction seen in early baselines.
+*   *Weighted Loss* increased the penalty for underestimating higher-prominence targets, reducing the "safe bet" under-prediction seen in early baselines.

 ### 4.3 Explicit Features: Calibration vs. Detection
 Adding **Pitch Shapes (PiSh)** had different effects on the two models: